aviumlabs/phoenix/README.md

 > [info] Sent 200 in 760µs
 >

 Press ctrl-c a to stop the running testapp

 ## Application Testing

-The Avium Labs Phoenix docker image includes the MIX\_ENV environment variable in its Dockerfile.
+The Avium Labs Phoenix docker image includes the MIX\_ENV environment variable in the Dockerfile.

-The `prepare` script creates a docker environment file - .env in the applications root directory.
-Change the MIX\_ENV variable to `test` before running the mix test task.
+The `prepare` script creates a docker environment file - .env in the
+applications root directory.
+Change the MIX\_ENV variable to `test` before
+running the mix test task.

 `MIX_ENV=test`

 Run docker compose down/docker compose up to load the updated configuration and then run `mix test`.

 Change the MIX\_ENV setting back to `dev`, run docker compose down/up to go back to development mode.

 ### Docker Hub

 Internal notes for pushing images to Docker Hub.

     $ docker push aviumlabs/phoenix:<tagname>-alpine

     $ docker push aviumlabs/phoenix:latest-alpine